junxit/us-congress-bills-115/bill.md

     - **(C)** Possible alternatives to issuance of the permit.
     - **(D)** The relationship between long- and short-term uses of the local environment and the maintenance and enhancement of long-term productivity.
     - **(E)** Any irreversible and irretrievable commitment of resources that would be involved in the proposed action.
-    - **(F)** Whether public participation will occur during the decisionmaking process for authorizing actions under the permit.
+    - **(F)** That public participation will occur during the decisionmaking process for authorizing actions under the permit.
   - **(2)** *Written requirement* In making a determination under paragraph (1), not later than 90 days after receipt of an application for the permit, the lead agency, in a written record of decision, shall—
     - **(A)** explain the rationale used in reaching the determination;
     - **(B)** state the facts in the record that are the basis for the determination; and